 If a person’s body has difficulty absorbing calcium, they may benefit from reducing their intake of foods and beverages that contain these substances.

-People who suspect that they have a calcium deficiency should speak to a healthcare provider, if possible.
+People who suspect they have a calcium deficiency should speak with a healthcare professional.
 They can determine if this is the case and, if so, recommend some ways to get more calcium.

-If a person experiences new or worsening symptoms while taking calcium, they should stop taking the supplement and talk to a healthcare provider.
+If a person experiences new or worsening symptoms while taking calcium, they should stop taking the supplement and seek medical advice.

 Calcium is an essential nutrient for bone health.
 Some people may not be able to get enough calcium from their diet, in which case they may benefit from taking a supplement.

-A healthcare provider can help someone choose the form and dosage they need.
+A healthcare professional can help someone choose the form and dosage they need.
 They can also advise on any other nutrients that might help with absorption.